Great Things to Do in Boston & Cambridge MA

-OutdoorsThe Boston Public Garden and Boston Common are the descendants of the city’s Colonial-era community pasture.
+Every great city has beautiful outdoor spaces for flora and people to mingle.
+The Boston Public Garden and Boston Common are the descendants of the city’s Colonial-era community pasture.
 Both of them, the heart of the city, are places to walk and watch the city life in all seasons.
-This also is true of the Emerald Necklace and the Rose Kennedy Greenway, a string of city parks that extends five miles through city neighborhoods.
-Also in America’s Walking City, visitors enjoy the Esplanade, a green space along the Charles River where a famous concert and fireworks happen every Fourth of July.
-Ferries from the harborfront depart for the short trip Boston Harbor Islands, a nature retreat right in the city’s harbor.
+The Emerald Necklace – a string of public parks designed in the late 1800s by Frederick Law Olmsted – embraces the Rose Kennedy Greenway and extends five miles through city neighborhoods.
+The Esplanade is a green space along the Charles River – the border between Boston and Cambridge -- where concerts and fireworks happen every Fourth of July.
+Ferries from the harbor front depart for the short trip to Boston Harbor Islands, a nature retreat right in the city’s harbor.

-Families and KidsActivities for children can be found everywhere.
-Start with the Boston Children’s Museum, the Franklin Park Zoo, the Museum of Science, and the USS Constitution Museum, the New England Aquarium and Boston Duck Tours (a part-land, part-river tour in an amphibious vehicle).
+Activities for children can be found everywhere, starting with the Boston Children’s Museum, and continuing through the Franklin Park Zoo, the New England Aquarium and Boston Duck Tours (a part-land, part-river tour in an amphibious vehicle).
 The Boston Tea Party Ship & Museum are educational and fun.

 Boston dining places you in the heart of the best seafood restaurants you will find on the East Coast.
 Ethnic food is easy to find, including Italian food in the city’s Little Italy, known as the North End.
 Boston has a big population of Irish-Americans, so Irish restaurants and bar are scattered everywhere.
 A fun food exploration is Boston Public Market, an indoor, year-round marketplace where three dozen food specialists prep and sell fresh foods, prepared meals, crafts, and food gifts.
 The KITCHEN at Boston Public Market celebrates cooking and local food producers with an ongoing program of classes and demos.